Today's Swiss soda beverages are the offsprings of a place where mineral water was only consumed in small doses as prescribed by a doctor.

 Gazosa La Fiorenzana

-Exuding a feeling of vacationing in the South, the Gazzose Ticinesi are a traditional beverage with modern style.
-Bottled in a small town near Bellinzona since 1921, Gazosa La Fiorenzana has never lost its charm.
+Exuding a feeling of vacationing in the South, the Gazzose Ticinesi is a traditional beverage with modern style.
+Bottled in Ticino since the 19th century, this timeless classic has never lost its charm.

-Go to any bar or restaurant that has a name, and you will find a line-up of these charming glass bottles with metal lids.
+Go to any bar or restaurant that has a name, and you will find a line-up of charming glass bottles with metal lids.
 Flavors include anything from lemon to raspberry.
 But for the original taste, order "La Fiorenzana" with bitter orange flavor.

 It is a case of "David vs. Goliath": A small bottler from the tiny canton of Appenzell decides to create a Swiss Cola and go up against the market leader from Atlanta, USA!

 Called Goba Cola, this beverage was devised by the woman behind Flauder - another innovative Swiss soda!
 Instead of cane sugar, Gabriela Manser's Goba Cola contains the natural sweetener Stevia.
 Compared to Coca Cola, this substitution reduces the calories in half.